thekevinmatz/Kevins_Portfolio/README.md

 # Kevin Matz - Analytics Portfolio

 Welcome to my data analytics portfolio!
-Here you can find a selection of my projects and experiences in data analysis, completed through my education and throguh various side porjects.
+Here you can find a selection of my projects and experiences in data analysis, completed through my education and through various side porjects.
 Feel free to reach out if you have any questions about my work!

 ## About Me